 Policy Agenda: The Agenda for America's Women Entrepreneurs

-Women small business owners have increasingly become the drivers of new businesses and job creation over the past two decades.
+Women small business owners have become the drivers of new businesses and job creation over the past two decades.
 Between 2007 and 2018, women-owned businesses increased by 58%, employing 9.2 million people.
-And about one-quarter of all women-owned firms were owned by women of color in 2016.
-Clearly, we benefit from the success of women entrepreneurs who contribute to our economy and communities.
+Women entrepreneurs operate more than 11 million businesses and about one-quarter of all women-owned firms were owned by women of color in 2016.

-Despite their success and our reliance on that success, they continue to face day-to-day barriers like systemic and implicit bias, which make it more difficult to grow their businesses and bridge the equity gap compared to their white, male counterparts.
-A lack of access to capital, inequality in the tax code, unaffordable healthcare, and other policy inadequacies are severely undermining the potential for women entrepreneurs.
+Despite their success and contributions to our economy, women entrepreneurs continue to face day-to- day barriers like systemic and implicit bias, making it more difficult to grow their businesses compared to their white, male counterparts.
+A lack of access to capital, inequality in the tax code, unaffordable healthcare and childcare, and other policy inadequacies are severely impinging the potential for women entrepreneurs.
 These issues have only been exacerbated by the COVID-19 pandemic, which has highlighted and deepened these issues for women, particularly women of color.
-It is critical to enact the following policies because they break down barriers and directly support women entrepreneurs and small business owners.
+It is critical to enact the following policies to break down barriers and directly support women entrepreneurs and small business owners.

 Top three priorities for Congress to support women entrepreneurs

-- Strengthen the current system of subsidies that has helped make healthcare more affordable for many entrepreneurs, a determining factor for many women who require access to preventative care that is affordable.
+- Make permanent the enhanced assistance for healthcare provided by the American Rescue Plan, which made healthcare affordable for many entrepreneurs, a determining factor for many women who require access to preventative care that is affordable.

-The inequities women-owned businesses experience has only been exacerbated as a result of the COVID-19 pandemic.
-Women have always faced discrimination in securing small business funding, and now an estimated 90% of women and minority-owned small businesses have been shut out of federal emergency funding.
-That is why a program that offers unrestricted grant assistance that is flexible and available to the smallest of businesses, along with other immediate policy changes and major structural changes to loan programs, will help women weather the pandemic’s storm.
+The inequities women-owned businesses experience has only been exacerbated as a result of the COVID- 19 pandemic.
+Women have always faced discrimination in securing small business funding, and an estimated 90% of women and minority-owned small businesses were shut out of federal emergency funding.
+That is why a program that offers unrestricted grant assistance that is flexible and available to the smallest of businesses, along with other immediate policy changes and major structural changes to loan programs, will ensure women entrepreneurs are positioned to successfully recover from the pandemic.

 - Forgive all EIDL loans under $150,000 to provide parity with PPP loan forgiveness.

-- Guarantee that existing borrowers have five years to pay back any unforgivable loans.
+- Guarantee that PPP borrowers have five years to pay back any unforgivable loans.